MEHREGANKBI/Fishgaman/README.md

 ## Introduction

-Fishgaman is an web automation based project aimed to solve the problem of having to check non-trivial stuff repeatitively.
+Fishgaman is a web automation based project aimed to solve the problem of having to check non-trivial stuff repeatitively.
 Using fishgaman, we can automate the boring and error process so that the information you need is always at reach.
 As of now, it regularly checks my internet credit info and shows them on my desktop.
 No need to login, wait and then read.
 It's at the corner of my screen and I check it for a split second whenever I want.

 ## Why Fishgaman?